 The preamble to the Declaration of Independence states, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 In the context of summer, Independence Day has inspired many cherished summer traditions.
-Watching fireworks at the city square, partaking in family barbecues, and donning patriotic attire to celebrate the Fourth of July are all traditions that stem from this significant event.
+Watching fireworks at the city square, hosting family barbecues, and donning patriotic attire to celebrate the Fourth of July are all traditions that stem from this significant event.

 The 1960s marked a period of revolution and social upheaval in the United States, with significant issues coming to the forefront and reaching a climax during the Summer of Love.